 On the other hand, a science rooted in a secular worldview teaches us that consciousness is local and controlled by a physical brain inside an ultimately weak body ravaged by instinct rather than choice.
 This view is based on the simple presumption of the survival of the fittest.
 The secular worldview also teaches us that we are a random collection of chemicals.
-If we could only kill and dissect enough species and grow their now-dead cells in a Petrie dish, sooner or later we could actually locate, describe, predict, and control human consciousness, behavior, and morality.
+If we could only kill and dissect enough species and grow their now-dead cells in a Petri dish, sooner or later we could actually locate, describe, predict, and control human consciousness, behavior, and morality.

 Belief: evil is stronger than good and human nature is fundamentally flawed

 Because of its locus in weak biology with limited recognition of consciousness and choice, good must often rely on external mechanical tools and military force.
 I believe this to be part of our love for “gadgets:” guns, bombs, and other weapons of localized or mass destruction, psychological experimentation, and technological games.
-Our natural curiosity offers endless possibilities for nonviolent creativity, but there is something lurking beneath our natural creativity that leans towards tools of dominance.
-We believe ourselves to be fundamentally weak as a species and thus no match for an evil which becomes, in some distorted way, the epitome of strength in our dominant Western cultural myths.
+Our natural curiosity offers endless possibilities for nonviolent creativity, but there is something lurking beneath our innocent creativity that leans towards tools of dominance.
+We believe ourselves to be fundamentally weak as a species and thus no match for an evil which in some distorted way symbolizes the epitome of strength in our dominant Western cultural myths.

 The Expression and Power of Fear